Felicity Huffman, Lori Loughlin Due In Court Over College Admissions Scandal

 The man at the center of the scandal, Rick Singer, has pleaded guilty and has been cooperating with authorities since late 2018, according to court records.

-In documents stretching more than 250 pages, federal authorities detail the scheme in which they said parents paid vast sums to have Singer and his associates falsify their children's standardized tests or bribe coaches to have children designated as athletic recruits.
+In documents stretching more than 250 pages, federal authorities detailed the scheme in which they said parents paid vast sums to have Singer and his associates falsify their children's standardized tests or bribe coaches to have children designated as athletic recruits.

-The parents paid some $25 million that was used to bribe coaches and administrators over the course of the scam, according to the prosecutors.
+The parents paid some $25 million, which was used to bribe coaches and administrators over the course of the scam, according to the prosecutors.

-Loughlin and her husband are accused of paying $500,000 to ensure that their two daughters were designated as crew recruits to USC.
+Loughlin and her husband are accused of paying $500,000 to ensure that their two daughters were designated as crew recruits to the University of Southern California.
 The daughters did not row competitively, but the family allegedly supplied photos of both working out on ergometers.

-Huffman allegedly paid a comparatively smaller amount, $15,000, in order to boost her daughter's SAT score.
-According to court documents, an associated of Singer's flew across the country to inflate her score — "either by correcting the student's answers after the test or by actively assisting the student during the exam."
+Huffman allegedly paid a comparatively smaller amount, $15,000, to boost her daughter's SAT score.
+According to court documents, an associate of Singer flew across the country to inflate her score — "either by correcting the student's answers after the test or by actively assisting the student during the exam."

 Among the 50 people accused are nine college coaches and a university administrator.
-Stanford's former sailing coach, John Vandemoer, and Yale's former women's soccer coach have pleaded guilty, while many of the other coaches have pleaded not guilty.
+Stanford University's former sailing coach, John Vandemoer, and Yale's former women's soccer coach have pleaded guilty, while many of the other coaches have pleaded not guilty.

-Since prosecutors announced charges against Loughlin, she and her daughter Olivia Jade have lost business deals.
+Since prosecutors announced charges against Loughlin, she and her daughter Olivia Jade Giannulli have lost business deals.
 The Hallmark Channel swiftly cut ties with Loughlin, who starred in the series When Calls The Heart, after the charges were announced.

-"We are saddened by the recent news surrounding the college admissions allegations," Hallmark's parent company Crown Media Family Network said, according to The Hollywood Reporter.
+"We are saddened by the recent news surrounding the college admissions allegations," Hallmark's parent company, Crown Media Family Networks, said, according to The Hollywood Reporter.
 "We are no longer working with Lori Loughlin and have stopped development of all productions that air on the Crown Media Family Network channels involving Lori Loughlin, including Garage Sale Mysteries, an independent third-party production."

-Olivia Jade, a beauty vlogger with nearly two million subscribers, has lost deals with Sephora and TRESemmé.
+Olivia Jade, a beauty vlogger with nearly 2 million subscribers, has lost deals with Sephora and TRESemmé.